-NOTES:
+Notes:

-- ^ Sai Chin Hock is a Director and a Major Shareholder of ORNA.
-Sai Chin Hock is also a Director and substantial shareholder of PFM and JM, by virtue of his substantial shareholdings in Julie's Corporation Sdn.
-Bhd., the holding company of PFM & JM. - # Sai Ah Sai is a Director and a Major Shareholder of ORNA.
-Sai Ah Sai is also a Director of JM and Julie's Corporation Sdn.
-Bhd., the holding company of JM. - Sai Han Siong is the son of Sai Ah Sai and the nephew of Sai Chin Hock.
-Sai Han Siong is a Director and a Major Shareholder of ORNA.
+- ^ Sai Chin Hock is brother of Sai Ah Sai and is a Director and a Major Shareholder of ORNA.
+Sai Chin Hock is also a Director and deemed a substantial shareholder of PFM and JM, by virtue of his substantial shareholdings in Julie's Corporation Sdn.
+Bhd., the holding company of PFM & JM. - # Sai Ah Sai is elder brother of Sai Chin Hock and the father of Sai Han Siong and Sai Swee Seong.
+Sai Ah Sai is a Director and a Major Shareholder of ORNA.
+Sai Ah Sai is also a Director of JM, FR and Julie's Corporation Sdn.
+Bhd., the holding company of JM. - Sai Han Siong is the son of Sai Ah Sai, the nephew of Sai Chin Hock and the brother of Sai Swee Seong.
+Sai Hon Siong is a Director and a Major Shareholder of ORNA.
 Sai Han Siong is also a Director of JM and Julie's Corporation Sdn.
-Bhd., the holding company of JM., and substantial shareholder of JM, by virtue of his substantial shareholdings in Julie's Corporation Sdn.
+Bhd., the holding company of JM., and deemed a substantial shareholder of JM, by virtue of his substantial shareholdings in Julie's Corporation Sdn.
 Bhd., the holding company of JM.
+Sai Han Siong is also a director and substantial shareholder of FR. - Sai Swee Seong is the son of Sai Ah Sai and elder brother of Sai Han Siong.
+Sai Swee Seong is a Director of FR, JMW and UP respectively.
+He is also a substantial shareholder of FR and UP.

-This statement is made in accordance with a resolution of the Board dated 19 May 2020.
+This statement is made in accordance with a resolution of the Board dated 22 April 2021.